 COMMUNICATION MAJOR - The communication major curriculum is designed to provide a balanced education emphasizing theoretic understanding and skill development across all significant communication contexts.
 A student typically enters the program through any one of four introductory courses (101, 140, 151, 160).
 It is assumed that majors will progress through the course offerings chronologically, from 100-level to 300- and 400-level courses, with exceptions where skill and theoretic understanding warrant departure from prescribed course sequencing.

-A communication major may be obtained by completing 34 credits in the Communication Department according to the following criteria:
+A Bachelor of Arts degree with a communication major may be obtained by completing 38 credits in the Department of Communication according to the following criteria: